santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-fileupload-image.md

-This blog post I will show you how to upload the image and preview it in Blazor Web Application.
+In this blog post, I will show you how to upload and preview the image in Blazor Web Application.
 Blazor out of the box provides a component `InputFile` that wraps the HTML file input element and supplies a [Stream for each file's contents.

 Let's understand this with an example.
-I have a razor page `Upload.razor` in which I have added two tag as shown below
+I have a razor page, `Upload.razor,` in which I have added two tags, as shown below.

 ```html